martyncisneros/beautiful-jekyll/_posts/2017-05-18-competitive-balance-across-professional-sports.md

 This game would qualify as both case 1 and case 2 comebacks since the Patriots were down by 18 points at halftime and 19 points going into the 4th but still won the game.
 Now let's look at the likelyhood of a comeback game across the 4 leagues.

+_Case 1: Down by Xpts going into final quarter and win_
 <img src="https://raw.githubusercontent.com/martyncisneros/martyncisneros.github.io/master/img/competitive-analysis/Comebackcase1.png" alt="alt text" width="640" height="427">

+_Case 2: Down by Xpts going into halftime and win_
 <img src="https://raw.githubusercontent.com/martyncisneros/martyncisneros.github.io/master/img/competitive-analysis/Comebackcase2.png" alt="alt text" width="640" height="427">

 Overall, the likelyhood of a comeback game is small for every league.
-There aren't any clear.
-I then calculated a Global Comeback Rate for each league by averaging the comeback game %s for regular season and playoffs for both cases.
+There aren't any clear signals.
+I then calculated a Global Comeback Rate, to contribute to the final competitiveIndex calculation, for each league by averaging the comeback game rates for regular season and playoffs for both cases.

 | League | Global Comeback Rate |
 |--------|----------------------|